 - Sculptors may include three additional images if needed to show multiple views

-- Sound and video artists may also submit up to 12 minutes/200 MB of material
+- Multimedia artists may also submit up to 10 minutes of material via links to vimeo, youtube, or soundcloud

-- A List of Works (saved on the device) that includes your name, the title of each piece, its dimensions, and date completed.
+A List of Works (pdf) that includes your name, the title of each piece, its dimensions, and date completed.

-- A statement describing your work interests and how you see it fitting into art-science-community partnerships (2 page maximum); saved on the device
+A personal statement describing your work interests and how you see it fitting into art-science-community partnerships (up to 750 words)